 I earned my Bachelor’s in Biomedical Sciences with first-class honours from Universiti Putra Malaysia in 2002.
 I then pursued a PhD in Human Anatomy at Universiti Kebangsaan Malaysia, completing it in 2008.

 In Malaysia, I lead the NeuroBiology and Genetics Group (NBGG), studying genetic factors in brain development and disease.
-Internationally, I advocate for brain health and gender equality in science through roles in organisations like the International Brain Research Organisation Asia-Pacific Regional Committee (IBRO-APRC) (Chair, 2020-2023) and International Society of Neurochemistry (ISN) (Council member, 2023-2027).
+Internationally, I advocate for brain health and gender equality in science through roles in organisations like the International Brain Research Organisation Asia-Pacific Regional Committee (IBRO-APRC) (Chair, 2020-2023) and the International Society of Neurochemistry (ISN) (Council member, 2023-2027).

 What area of research do you do, and why is it important to society?